 News from Westminster Volunteer Fire and Rescue

-The Prudential Committee normally meets twice a month.
+The Prudential Committee normally meets once or twice a month.
 A warning will be posted 48 hours prior to each meeting.

 Extension cord safety: Extension cords are meant for temporary use only.
 Overloading an extension cord or leaving one connected for too long could cause them to overheat and start a fire.
 Be sure the cords have 3 prongs.